gdescamps/MyQTM/README.md

 - Use only stable FMP APIs.
 - Prioritize "as reported" data, exclude news sites that generate fixes
-- Feature ranking by importance using mean / std ^ power with multiple passes.
+- Better features ranking by importance using mean / std ^ power with multiple passes.
 - Hyperparameter rework to ensure that parameter increases favor safety.
 - CMA-ES hyperparameters added to the performance function to favor safety.
 - Interactive Brokers order execution enabled (paper trading).